What is dupilumab?

-The Biologics License Application (BLA) for dupilumab was recently accepted for Priority Review by the U.S. FDA with a target action date of March 29, 2017, for the treatment of adult patients with inadequately controlled moderate-to-severe atopic dermatitis.
-The BLA contains data from three pivotal phase 3 clinical studies evaluating dupilumab as monotherapy and in concomitant administration with topical corticosteroids.
+The Biologics License Application (BLA) for dupilumab contains data from three pivotal phase 3 clinical studies evaluating dupilumab as monotherapy and in concomitant administration with topical corticosteroids.

 What is dupilumab used for?

-- Dupilumab is indicated for the treatment of adult patients with inadequately controlled moderately to severe atopic dermatitis.
+- Dupilumab is indicated for the treatment of patients over the age of 12 years with inadequately controlled moderate to severe atopic dermatitis.

 - Current treatment options include moisturisers, antihistamines, topical corticosteroids or topical calcineurin inhibitors (TCIs), systemic corticosteroids, systemic calcineurin inhibitors, phototherapy, and other oral immune suppressants.

 Severe atopic dermatitis in adults